appacademy/prep-work/App-Academy-prep-work.md

 no one starts out behind.
 Completing and submitting the preparatory assignment is **required** before class starts.

+__The most important thing we can tell you: You learn how to code by doing and making.
+Reading programming books or watching screencasts will help, but doing exercises and building small projects is by far the best way to learn.__

 ## Setup

 ### Ruby